-Project-based learning is an alternative to paper-based, mechanical memorization and teacher-led classrooms that results in a greater depth of understanding concepts, broader knowledge base, improved communication and interpersonal/social skills, enhanced leadership skills, and increased creativity.
+Project-based learning is an alternative teaching methodology to the traditional paper-based, mechanical memorization and teacher-led classroom and results in a greater depth of understanding concepts, a broader knowledge base, improved communication and interpersonal/social skills, enhanced leadership skills, and increased creativity.
 It gives students the opportunity to explore problems and challenges that have real-world applications, increasing their long-term retention of skills and concepts.

-Instead of teaching our students a lot of theory, and then sometimes have them apply a fraction of it through a class project, we do the exact opposite.
-We give them increasingly difficult programming challenges to solve, and give them minimal initial directions about how to solve them.
-As a consequence, students naturally look for the theory and tools they need, understand them, use them, work together, and help each other.
+Rather than just teaching our students a lot of theory and having them only occasionally apply a fraction of it through a class project, we do the exact opposite.
+We give our students increasingly difficult programming challenges to solve, with minimal initial directions on how to solve them.
+As a result, students naturally learn to look for the theory and tools they need, how to understand them and, use them, and how to work together and help each other.

-The project-based learning approach is also much closer to what happens in real life.
+The project-based learning approach represents what happens in the real world.
 When you are a software or operations engineer, your job is about completing projects and solving problems.
-You have to collaborate with your colleagues - not only engineers - and search for the information and tools that will permit you to accomplish your objective.
+You have to collaborate with your colleagues - and not only other engineers - and search for the information and tools that will permit you to accomplish your objective.

-As a result, students out of Holberton School are better prepared to work in the tech industry, and prepared to learn absolutely anything very quickly, ensuring their adaptability through the quickly-evolving technological landscape.
+As a result, graduates of Holberton School are better prepared to work in the tech industry, and prepared to learn absolutely anything quickly, ensuring their adaptability through the quickly-evolving technological landscape.

 See some examples of projects.

-Peer learning is an educational practice in which students interact with other students to reach educational goals.
-Coupled with project-based learning, it allows Holberton students to unleash their creativity and naturally learn how to work as a team to solve practical challenges.
+Peer learning is an educational practice in which students interact with their fellow students to reach their educational goals.
+Coupled with project-based learning, it allows Holberton students to unleash their creativity and naturally learn how to solve practical challenges by working as a team.

-At Holberton School, every student helps every other students, and most of the projects are collaborative.
-We encourage our students to share their knowledge and help each other.
+At Holberton School, each student helps all other students, and most of the projects are collaborative.
+We encourage our students to share their knowledge and to help each other.

-When a student successfully explains a concept to another student, everyone wins: the student receiving the explanation, as it's been proven that abstract concepts are better understood when explained by peers; and the student performing the explanation, as it is the best way to achieve knowledge consolidation.
+When a student successfully explains a concept to another student, everyone wins-- the student receiving the explanation wins as it's been proven that abstract concepts are better understood when explained by peers; and the student performing the explanation also wins, as this is the best way to achieve knowledge consolidation.

-Peer education is known to foster a very constructive learning culture, as students are immersed into an environment where everyone is driven to help each other.
+Peer education is proven to foster a very constructive learning culture, as students are immersed into an environment where everyone is driven to help each other.

-Software engineering is a creative and exciting journey, and that’s what students experience at Holberton School.
-The combination of project-based learning and peer learning makes Holberton School more engaging for students.
-They are always hands-on, focusing on building actual applications and solving modern day challenges.
+Software engineering is a creative and exciting journey, and that’s what our students experience at Holberton School.
+The combination of project-based learning and peer learning makes Holberton School more engaging for students; they are always working hands-on, focusing on building actual applications and solving modern day challenges.

-As the world is changing faster and faster, our focus is not to teach our students specific programming languages, frameworks or tools, because nobody can predict what they will need to know tomorrow.
+As the world rapidly changes, our focus is not to teach our students specific programming languages, frameworks or tools, because nobody can predict what they will need to know tomorrow.

 Instead, Holberton School teaches problem solving.
-Students learn whatever they need to accomplish an objective.
-They find solutions to problems using offline and online resources, imagination, creativity and communication.
-By doing so, they will be able to adapt faster to unknown challenges they will face in their career.
+Students learn what they need to in order to accomplish an objective.
+They learn to find solutions to problems using both offline and online resources, as well as imagination, creativity and communication.
+By doing so, they will be able to quickly adapt to unknown challenges they will face in their career.